ciwchris/blog/posts/2021-06-my-approach-for-writing-and-managing-notes.md

 ### The issue

 I love the idea of notes.
 A place to collect all the interesting bits of information which I come in contact with and which flow through my mind.
-But recording, tracking and sharing them always become an obstacle.
-I've tried numerous system which I end up using for a short period of time after the initial excitement is gone resulting in the lack of motivation to continue to follow the process to manage and share them.
+But recording, tracking and sharing them has always become an obstacle.
+I've tried numerous system which I end up using for a short period of time but after the initial excitement is gone a lack of motivation sets in to continue to follow the process of managing and sharing them.

 ### What to do about this

-Reflecting on this behavior my take away was to keep them as simple as possible.
+Reflecting on this behavior my takeaway was to keep my notes and process as simple as possible.
 For me this meant creating a text file on each device.
-When I come across something interesting I open up my `everything.md` file in the text editor of choice and add a date for the beginning of the week if one hasn't already been recorded and then paste in the link, text or type out the thought prefixed with tag(s) delineated by colons.
+When I come across something interesting I open up my `everything.md` file in the text editor of choice and add a date for the beginning of the week, if one hasn't already been recorded, and then paste in the link, text or type out the thought prefixed with tag(s) delineated by colons as demonstrated in this example:

 ```
 Date: 6/13